bostontrader/bookwerx-core/README.md

 * BW_TEST=false - Nobody looks at this except testing.
 Testing will not work unless this is set to true.
 Don't fubar thy production data!

-# On require vs import

-There exists a giant can of worms re: using the 'require' statement vs the 'import' statement.
-The bottom line, IMHO, is that the 'import' statement, although shiny, new, and modern, just doesn't earn its keep.
-Everybody else in the world already uses 'require' and that works well enough, especially in this particular context.
-At this time, the 'import' statement is not very well supported and requires too many contortions to use.
-All this and for what benefit?
-So we can load modules asynchonously?
-Homey don't play that.

 # A Few Words About Testing

 This app has no code of its own that we might reasonably want to unit test.
 It starts a server and listens for http requests.
 When it gets one, the app queries a mongo db and sends back the results.
 Perhaps I'm just [abby normal](https://www.youtube.com/watch?v=yH97lImrr0Q&t=65) but I just don't see any value to be had in trying to unit test any of this.
 Hence, I do not.